 This chapter contains the following:

-Depending on the policies in your organization, you can report time using time cards, Web Clock, and third-party time collection devices, as shown here.
-Examples of time collection devices are badge and biometric readers.
+Depending on your organization's policies, you can report time using time cards and Web Clock.
+You may also use third-party time collection devices, such as badge and biometric readers, as shown here.

 |Method||How You Report Time|

 To see your time card tasks, use the Time and Absences work area.
 You can manage time cards for various time card periods, including fix incomplete time cards and ones with errors.
 You can also report absences on your time cards.

 You can mark time cards with data that stays fairly constant as favorites.
 Then, to spend less time completing time cards, you can use these favorites to copy data to the current time card.
 If you report project time, you can also add current project, task, and assignments values to your time card.
 Both actions are on the time card, in the Entries section on the Actions menu.

 If you need a physical record of your saved or submitted time card, you can print it using either of these Actions menu options:

 To report time with this browser-based clock, use Web Clock.
 Then, click the relevant button and complete any additional fields and attestations that appear.